-Dividends

-Dividends received from other Czech resident companies are generally taxable, but subject to a final withholding tax (see under "Withholding taxes" below) and thus not included in taxable profits.
+fines, penalties, interests on late payments Dividends Dividends received from other Czech resident companies are generally taxable, but subject to a final withholding tax (see under "Withholding taxes" below) and thus not included in taxable profits.
 For substantial corporate shareholdings, however, there is a participation exemption.
 In the case of dividends from other Czech-resident companies, the exemption applies where:

-- the recipient company has held at least 10% of the distributing company's share capital for an uninterrupted period of at least 12 months immediately before the distribution; and - the distributing company is resident in the Czech Republic and subject to Czech corporate income tax.
+the recipient company has held at least 10% of the distributing company's share capital for an uninterrupted period of at least 12 months immediately before the distribution; and the distributing company is resident in the Czech Republic and subject to Czech corporate income tax.
 The holding-period requirement may also be satisfied afterwards.
 With regard to foreign dividends, the participation exemption applies where:

-- ▶ the recipient company takes one of the forms listed in the EU Parent-Subsidiary Directive (2011/96/EU) and has held at least 10% of the distributing company's share capital for an uninterrupted period of at least 12 months immediately before the distribution; - ▶ the distributing company is resident in the European Union, takes one of the forms listed in the EU Parent-Subsidiary Directive (2011/96/EU) and is subject to corporate income tax as listed in the Directive and is unable to opt for exemption from that tax.
+the recipient company takes one of the forms listed in the EU Parent-Subsidiary Directive (2011/96/EU) and has held at least 10% of the distributing company's share capital for an uninterrupted period of at least 12 months immediately before the distribution;

+the distributing company is resident in the European Union, takes one of the forms listed in the EU Parent-Subsidiary Directive (2011/96/EU) and is subject to corporate income tax as listed in the Directive and is unable to opt for exemption from that tax.
 If the distributing company is resident outside the European Union, the participation exemption applies if:

-the recipient company has held at least 10% of the distributing company's share capital for an uninterrupted period of at least 12 months immediately before the distribution; and ▶ the distributing company must have a legal form comparable to a Czech a.s., s.r.o. or cooperative, is resident in a jurisdiction with which the Czech Republic has concluded a double tax treaty (see Appendix 1) and is subject to corporate income tax at an effective rate of at least 12%.
+the recipient company has held at least 10% of the distributing company's share capital for an uninterrupted period of at least 12 months immediately before the distribution; and the distributing company must have a legal form comparable to a Czech a.s., s.r.o. or cooperative, is resident in a jurisdiction with which the Czech Republic has concluded a double tax treaty (see Appendix 1) and is subject to corporate income tax at an effective rate of at least 12%.

-Group taxation

-Czech corporate tax law does not provide any special regime for groups of companies.

-Losses

-A legally determined tax loss or its part may be deducted from the tax base:

-- in two tax periods immediately preceding the tax period (tax loss carry back); or - ▶ in five periods of taxation immediately following the period for which the tax loss is determined.
+The Czech Republic Doing business Finance and The accounting Overview of Taxes on Personal Other taxes Social security Appendix I: at a glance the tax system business taxation contributions double tax treatients.
+Losses A legally determined tax loss or its part may be deducted from the tax base: TAX PERIODS immediately preceding the tax period (tax loss carry back) 5 PERIODS OF TAXATION immediately following the period for which the tax loss is determined